The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 **Esuna** (Role Action)

 Removes one random cleansable debuff (as indicated by the white bar above the icon) from the targeted party member.
-Most debuffs you encounter during the leveling experience are minor annoyances that don’t need to be cleansed, though some DoT debuffs can hit decently hard and should be removed if you’re not confident in healing through them.
+Most debuffs you encounter during the leveling experience are minor annoyances that do not need to be cleansed, though some DoT debuffs can hit decently hard and should be removed if you’re not confident in healing through them.
 Cleansable Doom-like debuffs should always be Esuna’d.

 ![alt_text](/img/jobs/whm/esuna.png "image_tooltip")